sekoyo/react-image-crop/README.md

 Inline styles object to be passed to the image element.

+#### useNaturalImageDimensions (optional)

+If true then the pixel crop is calculated using natural dimensions instead of the rendered dimensions (defaults to true).

 #### onComplete(crop, pixelCrop) (optional)

 A callback which happens after a resize, drag, or nudge.
 Passes the current crop state object, as well as a pixel-converted crop for your convenience.